 3. Psychological First Aid with George Everly, Jr., John Hopkins University

-4.8 stars 16,616 ratings 4,017 reviews
+4.8 stars – 16,616 ratings, 4,017 reviews

 This public health course teaches its students how to use the RAPID model when providing psychological first aid to people in an emergency.
-RAPID is effective in many public health settings, including workplace, military, faith-based, mass disaster.
+RAPID is effective in many public health settings, including workplace, military, faith-based, and mass disasters.
 It’s also useful in the aftermath of accidents and violent crimes and promotes personal and community resilience.

 Reviewers mention the excellent structure and clear explanations and case scenarios, with one saying that they “felt like I learned a lot more than I anticipated when going in.”